2019 Major League Soccer season: Fixtures and results

-Playoffs
+MLS Cup playoffs

 Format

-The MLS Cup Playoffs were expanded from 12 teams to 14 for the 2019 season, eliminating the use of two-legged series and re-seeding in favor of a shorter playoff format.
+The MLS Cup playoffs were expanded from 12 teams to 14 for the 2019 season, eliminating the use of two-legged series and re-seeding in favor of a shorter playoff format.
 The top seven teams in each conference advanced to a single elimination bracket, with the top team in each conference earning a first round bye.
-The MLS Cup Final took place on November 10, 2019.
+MLS Cup took place on November 10, 2019.